CyberReboot/vent/docs/source/build_plugin.rst

 Finally, with Vent and the plugin up and running and all core tools added, built, and running, let's drop ``test.example`` into ``File Drop``.
-After a few seconds, the job counter on the main menu of Vent will show that 1 job is running, and it'll finish soon after and show 1 completed job.
+After a few seconds, the job counter on the main menu of Vent will show that one job is running, and it'll finish soon after and show one completed job.

 To check that the plugin worked and outputted ``qwerty``, let's check the syslog container using the command ``docker logs vent_syslog_id > log_file``.
 Now